 The 1098-T form is an annual informational document that all educational institutions are required to prepare for eligible students.
-It contains information on qualified tuition and related expenses within the calendar year, January-December.
+It contains information on qualified tuition and related expenses within the calendar year, January through December.
 Students are not required to use the 1098-T form but can use the information provided when completing their tax returns.
 While Northeastern cannot advise on how you should use the form, your tax professional can.

 Box 1